 Since approach C is based on the same principle as B, they will possess the same degree of inaccuracy on a certain level.
 The difference is, that in approach C, PA extraction can be done with more precision as the measurement is not summarized into intensities and even though, subtractions causing negative intensities, have the same inaccurate effect, PA extraction might not be so influenced by it, as it might not contribute so substantially to the SD of a certain window.
-Results of PA extraction based on the approach C in Figure 15.
+Results of PA extraction based on approach C is shown in Figure 15.

 Figure 15: PA extraction after approach C.